-The majority shareholder of the Bank is the Republic of Serbia with a share of 76.69% in share capital, or 15,589,891 shares as of 31 December 2023.
+The majority shareholder of the Bank is the Republic of Serbia with a share of 76.69% in share capital, or 15,589,891 shares as of 31 December 2024.

-(ii) Revaluation Reserves
+ii) Revaluation Reserves

-Revaluation reserves from fair valuation of property as of 31 December 2023 amount to RSD 481,604 thousand (31 December 2022: RSD 457,129 thousand), most of which refer to reserves that arose as a result of the appraisal of construction facilities and land.
-In its business books at the end of 2023, the bank recorded the outcomes of appraisal of the land performed by an authorized appraiser, on which the facility is located at Street.
+Revaluation reserves from fair valuation of property as of 31 December 2024 amount to RSD 498,835 thousand (31 December 2023: RSD 481,604 thousand), most of which refer to reserves that arose as a result of the appraisal of construction facilities and land.
+In its business books at the end of 2024, the bank recorded the outcomes of appraisal of the land performed by an authorized appraiser, on which the facility is located at Street.
 Savska no. 25, the land around the building as well as the building in Ul.
 Savska 25.
-(Note 19) in favor of revaluation reserves in the amount of RSD 28,794 thousand.
-The stated amount is reduced by the effect of deferred tax liabilities in the amount of RSD 4,319 thousand and was also booked through revaluation reserves.
+(Note 20) in favor of revaluation reserves in the amount of RSD 20,272 thousand.
+The stated amount is reduced by the effect of deferred tax liabilities in the amount of RSD 3,041 thousand and was also booked through revaluation reserves.

-The effects of reducing the value of investments in securities measured at fair value through other comprehensive income to their market value amount to RSD 439,247 thousand, while the allowance for impairment of these securities is charged to the income statement and revaluation reserves in the amount of RSD 10,049 thousand.
-The Bank recorded actuarial losses in the amount of RSD 771 thousand as of 31 December 2023.
+The positive effects of the fair value of investments in securities carried at fair value through other comprehensive income on the market value amount to RSD 24,078 thousand, while the adjustment of the value of the same securities was charged against income statement and in favor of revaluation reserves in the amount of RSD 20,903 thousand.
+The Bank recorded actuarial losses in the amount of RSD 3,069 thousand as of 31 December 2024.